jessicatingley/csc212-gradebook/README.md

 The Category class is used to return all grades from the given category or the category total.

-The Course class is used to return each of the following:
+The Course class is used to return any of the following:
   - All grades within their respective categories and the course overall
   - Only category totals and the course overall
   - Only the course overall